andrewacashner/hearingfaithms/chapters/chapter-3.md

 as action or faithfulness.
-Lapide holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and as Luke XX:XX says, "everyone who heard it was amazed at what the shepherds said."
+Lapide holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and as Luke 2:29, "they went forth praising and glorifying God for everything they had seen and heard."
 Lapide says Christmas shepherds were chosen as the first outside Holy Family and the stable animals to see the newborn Christ because in their own humble poverty they would not be put off by Christ's lowly birth.